junxit/us-congress-bills-113/metadata.md

 - 2014-09-15 — Placed on the Union Calendar, Calendar No. 438.
 - 2014-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-591.
 - 2014-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-591.
+- 2014-09-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.